-Kaganda (1997), people who drop out of school are mostly poor since they always look inactive in the society.
-Dropping out of school leads most often to inactivity, and not to work, which could be due to the lack of employment opportunities.
+Kaganda (1997), people who drop out at school are mostly poor since they always look inactive in the society.
+Dropping out of school leads most often to inactivity and not work, which could be due to the lack of employment opportunities.

-School drop out encourages rural-urban migration since the educated people prefer to stay in urban areas where there are more social amenities like hospitals, piped water, telecommunication systems etc. Ms. Kondracke calls the dropouts "our next class of non performing assets."
+School dropout encourages rural-urban migration since the educated people prefer to stay in urban areas where there are more social amenities like hospitals, piped water, telecommunication systems and good schools.
+Ms. Kondracke calls the dropouts "our next class of nonperforming assets."
 She says that each year dropouts represent \$320 billion in lost lifetime earning potential.
-Jay Smink, director of the National Dropout Prevention Center at Clemson University, says the difference in lifetime salary for a dropout and a high school graduate is about \$300,000 in USA.
+Jay Smink, director of the National Dropout Prevention Center at Clemson University, says the difference in lifetime salary for dropout and high school graduate is about \$300,000 in USA.